Skip to main content

 This month the UN Convention on Climate Change (COP29), takes place in Baku, Azerbaijan, drawing together world leaders to discuss what can be done to create a more sustainable planet.

-We caught up with with Lesley Lambert, Strategic Project Manager from UKSPF funded Low Carbon Eco Innovatory (LCEI) to get their take on what the issues are and how local businesses can take their own action to reduce their carbon footprint.
+We caught up with Lesley Lambert, Strategic Project Manager from UKSPF funded Low Carbon Eco Innovatory (LCEI) to get their take on what the issues are and how local businesses can take their own action to reduce their carbon footprint.

 Earlier this year the UK saw a new government elected.
 How, if at all, has this changed the picture for businesses around Net Zero and what they need to put in place over the coming years?